gvwilson/sensibleadventures/bookster/bookster.md

 ---

-"We traveled underground," the bookster told them as a stone-faced Thomas steered them through the night.
+"We traveled underground," the bookster told them as a stone-faced Thomas steered them through the night, his stilled jacket neatly folded on the bench beside him.
 The Hett had taken him through tunnels as busy as an anthill, intending perhaps for him to tell Lady Kembe and the rest of the world just how pointless it would be to fight them.
 Entire families were scraping the accumulated muck of